gbouziden/flask-spacecmd-check-client/README.md

 curl server.address:5000/?hostname=< hostname >

-You will need to run this in the same directory as your ~/.spacecmd/config file.
+You will need to run this Flask app in the same directory as your ~/.spacecmd/config file.

+/root
+  - flaskApp.py
+  - .spacecmd/config

 Setting that up can be found here: https://github.com/spacewalkproject/spacewalk/wiki/spacecmd